 Ingolstadt appoint first female coach in German men's pro football

-Sabrina Wittmann has become the first-ever female coach in German men's professional football after being appointed interim coach at third division team Ingolstadt.
+Sabrina Wittmann has become the first-ever female head coach in German men's professional football after being appointed interim coach at third-division team Ingolstadt.

 Wittman will replace Michael Köllner until the end of the season.
 She previously coached Ingolstadt's under-19 team.

 "There's no other place I would have rather made my debut in.
 Ingolstadt is very special for me, my hometown club.
-I started here 19 years ago, was a player myself and took my first steps as a coach," she said.
+I started here 19 years ago, was a player myself and took my first steps as a coach," she said in a statement on Thursday.

 Last year, Marie-Louise Eta became the first female assistant coach in Bundesliga history at Union Berlin, but until now there had never been a female head coach in one of the professional leagues in Germany.